iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

   approved.

-In summary, data science and machine learning are iterative processes where the lifecycles of data, code, and ML models occur at different paces.
+In summary, data science and machine learning are iterative processes where the lifecycles of data, models, and code happen at different paces.
 DVC helps integrate and manage them effectively.